-(g) Energy delivered to ERCOT through registered Block Load Transfers (BLTs) during an EEA; and
+(g) Energy delivered to ERCOT through registered Block Load Transfers (BLTs) during an EEA;

-(h) Energy delivered from ERCOT to another power pool through registered BLTs during emergency conditions in the receiving electric grid.
+(h) Energy delivered from ERCOT to another power pool through registered BLTs during emergency conditions in the receiving electric grid; and

+(i) ERCOT-directed deployment of TDSP standard offer Load management programs.

 (2) The Real-Time On-Line Reliability Deployment Price Adder is an estimation of the impact to energy prices due to the above categories of reliability deployments.
-For intervals where there are reliability deployments as described in paragraph (1) above, after the two-step SCED process and also after the Real-Time On-Line Reserve Price Adder and Real-Time Off-Line Reserve Price Adder have been determined, the Real-Time On-Line Reliability Deployment Price adder is determined as follows:
+For intervals where there are reliability deployments as described in paragraph (1) above, after the two-step SCED process and also after the Real-Time On-Line Reserve Price Adder and Real-Time Off-Line Reserve Price Adder have been determined, the Real-Time On-Line Reliability Deployment Price Adder is determined as follows:

 (a) For RUC-committed Resources with a telemetered Resource Status of ONRUC and for RMR Resources that are On-Line, set the LSL, LASL, and LDL to zero.